Talon1024/WCPBlenderExporter/README.md

 2. The converter will, by default, use an object in the scene named `detail-0` as the LOD 0 mesh.
 You can make the converter use the active object as the LOD 0 mesh.
 If you turn this option off, or if the active object is not a mesh, the converter will try to use the object in the scene named `detail-0` as the LOD 0 mesh if it exists.
 Otherwise, nothing is exported.

 3. a.
-If you are using materials, you must assign a material to each face on the model, and you must have at least one UV-mapped image texture in the material.
+If you are using materials, you must assign a material to each face on the model, and you must have at least one UV-mapped image texture in one of the material's texture slots.

    b.
 If you are using face textures, you must assign a texture to each face on the model.